iranimij/automatic-image-uploader/release/readme.txt

 == Description ==

 This plugin functionality happens when you want to save a new post, it search for external image links, and upload them into your site, then attach the images to the post.
+This plugin is so light and has been written with the least codes, So it does not decline your site speed.

+You can set the first image as a thumbnail, while uploading.( Please turn on the related switch in settings page )

 == Installation ==